timschwab/cheatsheet/docs/technical-details.md

 ## Redis data

-To store this data and quickly manipulate it, there are three groups of redis data.
+To store this data and quickly manipulate it, there are four groups of redis data.

 ### Snippet